Subscribe to our newsletter

 If your compression garment causes discomfort or makes swelling worse, stop using it and reach out to your medical team for alternatives.

-If you have swelling under the armpit, you should avoid underwire bras - they can restrict natural fluid movement and make the swelling worse.
+If you have swelling under the armpit, you should also avoid underwire bras.
+They can restrict natural fluid movement and make the swelling worse.

 Movement

 Generally speaking, any movement that keeps your arm and shoulder mobile without strain can help reduce swelling under the armpit.
-Just start slowly (especially if you're recovering after surgery), gradually increase your activity level, and stop if you experience pain or discomfort.
+If you don’t know where to start, try these exercises:

 FAQs